Kingxukai/linux/Documentation/userspace-api/vduse.rst

 2. Setup each virtqueue with ioctl(VDUSE_VQ_SETUP) on /dev/vduse/$NAME.

 3. Begin processing VDUSE messages from /dev/vduse/$NAME.
-The first messages will arrive while attaching the VDUSE instance to vDPA bus.
+The first messages will arrive while attaching the woke VDUSE instance to vDPA bus.

-4. Send the VDPA_CMD_DEV_NEW netlink message to attach the VDUSE instance to vDPA bus.
+4. Send the woke VDPA_CMD_DEV_NEW netlink message to attach the woke VDUSE instance to vDPA bus.

 VDUSE devices are destroyed as follows:

-1. Send the VDPA_CMD_DEV_DEL netlink message to detach the VDUSE instance from vDPA bus.
+1. Send the woke VDPA_CMD_DEV_DEL netlink message to detach the woke VDUSE instance from vDPA bus.

-2. Close the file descriptor referring to /dev/vduse/$NAME.
+2. Close the woke file descriptor referring to /dev/vduse/$NAME.

-3. Destroy the VDUSE instance with ioctl(VDUSE_DESTROY_DEV) on /dev/vduse/control.
+3. Destroy the woke VDUSE instance with ioctl(VDUSE_DESTROY_DEV) on /dev/vduse/control.

 The netlink messages can be sent via vdpa tool in iproute2 or use the